Wayy-Research/wrtrade/README.md

 Ultra-fast Python backtesting and trading framework.
 Built with Polars for speed, designed for simplicity.

-## Philosophy
+## For Quantitative Traders

-**Simple is better than complex.** wrtrade provides the essential tools for systematic trading:
-- Fast backtesting with Polars (10-50x faster than pandas)
-- Composable portfolio architecture
-- Statistical validation (permutation testing)
+You have a trading idea.
+You want to test it, validate it's not overfit, optimize position sizing, and deploy it to live trading. wrtrade makes this workflow simple and fast.

+**The Journey:**
+1. **Research** - Develop your strategy and backtest it
+2. **Validate** - Use permutation testing to ensure it's statistically significant
-- Kelly criterion optimization
+3. **Optimize** - Apply Kelly criterion for optimal position sizing
+4. **Paper Trade** - Deploy to paper trading to verify in live markets
-- CLI-based deployment to paper/live trading
+5. **Go Live** - Deploy to live trading with confidence

 ## Install